coderefinery/DEPRECATED-software-licensing/talk.md

   - No one may copy, modify, improve, and so on
   - The *default*

-Use a common one: https://choosealicense.com
+Use a common one: https://choosealicense.com, Wikipedia

 ---